 By consuming mainly whole foods, the diet can improve your health by eliminating high-fat and processed foods that have little nutritional value and too many calories.

 Switching to a Paleo Diet will mean an increase in vegetable and fiber intake, which are both important for gastrointestinal health and overall inflammation levels.
 In addition to this, many people experience improved health and well-being.
-Lastly, preliminary studies have had positive results regarding blood glucose and cholesterol levels.
+Lastly, preliminary studies have had positive results regarding blood glucose and cholesterol levels, which is great for preventing heart disease.

 Foods to Avoid